OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 IDCW vs Growth Calculator

 Compare the after-tax returns of IDCW (Income Distribution) and Growth mutual fund plans.
-See which option creates more wealth at your tax slab.
+See which option creates significantly more wealth at your income tax slab over your investment horizon.

 ₹